Guilhem30/docker-postgres/README.md

     docker run -d --name yourinstancename yourcontainername:version

-postgresql will autostart and run superuser is docker with password docker
+postgresql will autostart and run. superuser is docker with password docker

 ##Get a shell inside